SyncfusionExamples/University-Enrollment-Dashboard-Using-.NET-MAUI-Charts/README.md

 ## Dashboard Components
 ### Admission Count Details (Radial Gauge)
-Chart Used:** SfRadialGauge**
+- **Chart Used: SfRadialGauge**
-Why we used it: A radial gauge is ideal for showing admitted seats versus total capacity.
+- **Why we used it**: A radial gauge is ideal for showing admitted seats versus total capacity.
 It feels like a KPI meter, making progress instantly clear to admissions teams.

 **Key Features**
 - Axes: Circular arc axis with customizable labels, ticks, and lines.